NetApp/harvest/README.md

 # Installation / Upgrade

-We provide pre-compiled binaries for Linux, RPMs and Debs.
+We provide pre-compiled binaries for Linux, RPMs, and Debs.

 ## Pre-compiled Binaries
 Download the latest version of [Harvest](https://github.com/NetApp/harvest/releases/latest) from the releases tab and extract it.